surifirstpin/Acubi_documentation/Version.5/Visualization Types.md

 ### Hide Pivot (Calculated Column)

 To hide the first or last column field values in Table Chart, Select hide first or hide last check box in Data section of visualization.
-To carry out this function you need to derive a expression in calculated column.
+To carry out this function you need to derive an expression in calculated column first.
 Select Stationcode, Quantity_sum and Whenmade_month, Apply pivot to Stationcode.
 **For Example** : Apply subtraction for Quantity_Sum and derive the expression in calculated column as follow;